Last updated March 16th, 2023.

 Mori Trust

-This developer is a family-owned business that specializes in real estate construction and office leasing.
+This developer is a family-owned business specializing in real estate construction and office leasing.

-Although its main holdings are in Japan, it has started to expand abroad in the U.S. through the purchase of two office buildings in Boston, and it is looking to expand in other major U.S. cities.
+Although its main holdings are in Japan, Mori Trust has started to expand abroad in the U.S. through the purchase of two office buildings in Boston, and it is looking to expand in other major U.S. cities.

 Ticker Symbol: TYO: 8961